January 15, 2018

 1. Queenstown Lakefront

 Recently opened in October, this million dollar playground, located on Queenstown’s waterfront, is the perfect location to watch the Big Yellows zoom and spin around the bay.
 The new slides are one of the popular features of the upgrade, and visitors and locals will be pleased to know that the rope swing that has entertained children for years still remains.
 Parents – grab yourself a coffee from Yonder or an ice-cream from Patagonia, sit-back, relax and watch your little one’s monkey around in what we think, is the most scenic playground in the world.
-To continue a fun-filled afternoon, why not head down to the Underwater Observatory afterwards, and watch the massive trout, slinky eels and diving ducks.

 2. Lake Hayes Estate – Mc Bride Park